AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

   * **Modified** - Last modified date and last modified by user
   * **Published** - Publication status
   * **Template** - Template on which the page is based
   * **Workflow** - Workflow currently applied to the page.
-More information is available when you mouseover, or open Timeline.
+More information is available when you mouse over, or open Timeline.

   * **Page analytics**
   * **Unique visitors**